Fire Station 8

 They were also revered for their ability to perform despite receiving outdated and hand-me-down equipment.
 Margarite Gooden, daughter of a former Station No. 8 captain, remembers, “Station 8 firefighters…they got the least of everything.
 They were always the best with the least, and they never ever let it get them down.
 They were always excellent.
 When they weren’t given the resources to be excellent, they were excellent anyway.”
 [LBA: Gooden]

 Their professionalism and resolve were made more evident by the fact that they served in the face of racism and Jim Crow laws.
-When answering calls outside their community, they faced threats, insults, and even people who would refuse their services until White firefighters arrived.
+Station No. 8 was routinely supplied with poor and used equipment.
+[LBA: Smith] When answering calls outside their community, they faced threats, insults, and even people who would refuse their services until White firefighters arrived.
 [LBA: Smith] The racism was ingrained in the local government as well.
-Black firefighters were not allowed to serve in stations outside of the Black communities, although Whites could serve anywhere, and Station No. 8 was routinely underpaid and supplied with poor and used equipment.
-[LBA: Smith] Furthermore, they were often not called to respond to more significant events, including being asked to stay at the station during the riots in DC that followed the assassination of Dr. Martin Luther King, despite every other station in Arlington responding.
+Black firefighters in Arlington were not allowed to serve in stations outside of Station 8 although Whites could serve anywhere.
+Furthermore, they were often not called to respond to more significant events, including being asked to stay at the station during the riots in DC that followed the assassination of Dr. Martin Luther King, despite every other station in Arlington responding.
 [ARL Library] Station No. 8 firefighter Carrol Deskins was even threatened with dismissal by Congressman Joel T. Broyhill because his son was scheduled to become one of four African American students to attend Virginia’s first integrated school, Stratford Jr. High.
 [ARL Library]

 A Legacy Nearly Lost